TheMathGeek314/AlphabetRando/ReadMe.md

 # AlphabetRando

-This Randomizer connection adds every letter and number of the English alphabet to rando.
-This adds 36 items and 0 locations.
+This Randomizer connection adds every letter and number of the English alphabet to rando, with support for user-defined punctuation and foreign characters.

 The letters in the UI of the game itself will not be visible until you obtain their corresponding item.